mkrueger/unarc-rs/README.md

 # unarc-rs
-A library for rust which supports reading of ARC, ZOO, SQ/SQ2/QQQ, SQZ and HYP files.
+A library for rust which supports reading of ARC, ARJ, ZOO, SQ/SQ2/QQQ, SQZ and HYP files.
 This library was written for my bbs project as part of the file analyzation.
 This library contains outdated and/or incomplete compression algorithm implementations.